EYDS-CA/react-python-starter/client/README.md

 - App: App is always included, but the version for Google Sign-in includes application-level state that tracks the user's authentication status.
 - GoogleLoginButton: A class component that handles the sign-in/out actions.
-It accepts callbacks as props to update the application-level status in App.
+It accepts callbacks as props to update the application-level state in App.
 - Login: A stateless component to be rendered when an unauthenticated user attempts to view a private route.